-BEFORE the first use, and AFTER dumping your holding tanks (unless you are winterizing your RV) do the following:

-- 1. RELEASE one to two quarts (1-2 liters) of water into the toilet bowl. - 2.
+- BEFORE the first use, and AFTER dumping the holding tanks (unless you are winterizing your RV): - 1.
+RELEASE one to two quarts (1-2 liters) of water into the toilet bowl. - 2.
 ADD the tank deodorizer (customer supplied) to your black water tank per the packaging instructions. - 3.
 FLUSH the toilet and allow at least two gallons (8 liters) of water to flow into the holding tank.